examdawn/NEP2020_2023_BCA/4thsem/Computer-Multimedia-Animation/lab/partb.md

 :::

 ## Q3.
-Write a HTML5 program to draw a star using SVG
+Write an HTML/5 program to draw a star using SVG

 ::: details See code
 ```html